What scenarios are cloud disks ideal for?

 - We strongly recommend that you create a snapshot before expansion to ensure data security.

-- If the maximum capacity of the cloud disk still cannot meet your business needs, you can try building up RAID groups using multiple elastic cloud disks or building LVM logical volumes using multiple elastic cloud disks.
+- If the maximum capacity of the cloud disk cannot meet your business needs, please try building up RAID groups or building LVM logical volumes with multiple elastic cloud disks.

-- Disks in MBR format support a maximum capacity of 2 TB.
-If your disk is in MBR format and you need to expand its capacity to more than 2 TB, we recommend that you create and mount a new data disk, and copy the data to the new disk using GPT partition format.
+- MBR partition supports disk with a maximum capacity of 2 TB.
+When you partition disk with a capacity greater than 2 TB, we recommend that you create and mount a new data disk and use the GPT partition format to copy data.

 For more information about expansion operations, see Cloud Disk Expansion Scenarios.

-When you expanded your capacity successfully through the Console, only the storage capacity of your data disk is increased.
-You also need to log in to your CVM and extend the partitions and file systems.
+The expansion on the console only increases the storage capacity of the data disk.
+You also need to log in to your CVM instance and extend the partitions and file systems.
 For more information, see:

 If the system disk of the CVM is a cloud disk, you can adjust its CPU and memory.

-Disks in MBR format support a maximum capacity of 2 TB.
-If your disk is in MBR format and you need to expand its capacity to more than 2 TB, we recommend that you create and mount a new data disk, and copy the data to the new disk using GPT partition format.
+MBR partition supports disk with a maximum capacity of 2 TB.
+When you partition disk with a capacity greater than 2 TB, we recommend that you create and mount a new data disk and use the GPT partition format to copy data.

-For more information, see Building LVM Logical Volumes Using Multiple Elastic Cloud Disks.
+For more information, see Building LVM Logic Volumes with Multiple Elastic Cloud Disks.

 Therefore, we recommend that you use elastic cloud disks to store data that needs to be saved for a long term.

-After formatting, cloud disks cannot be restored.
-We recommend you create a snapshot before formatting.
+Cloud disks cannot be recovered after being formatted.
+We recommend that you create a snapshot before formatting.